Chapter 16.16

 B. Development Standards.

-1. Wildlife Habitat Conservation Area Buffers.
+1. Fish and Wildlife Habitat Conservation Area Buffers.

 b.
 Seasonal Restrictions.
 When a species is more susceptible to adverse impacts during specific periods of the year, seasonal restrictions may apply.
 Activities may be further restricted and buffers may be increased during the specified season.